Skip to main content ] Facebook Twitter Member area

 Of note, mixing and matching the following medications may lead to nasty side-effects if unchecked by a medical professional:

-Post-operative psychosis in elderly people is also of significant concern, as people who are sedated before or feel groggy after cannot be medicated to treat potential psychosis thereafter.
+Post-operative psychosis in older people is also of significant concern, as people who are sedated before or feel groggy after cannot be medicated to treat potential psychosis thereafter.
 As people age, the likelihood of operations that would induce psychosis increases.

 Treatment for psychosis